 For The Writer: Self described agnostic and practical atheist, Philip Pullman, said, “When you look at what C.S.
 Lewis is saying, his message is so anti-life, so cruel, so unjust.
 The view that the Narnia books have for the material world is one of almost undisguised contempt.
 At one point, the old professor says, ‘It’s all in Plato’ — meaning that the physical world we see around us is the crude, shabby, imperfect, second-rate copy of something much better.
 I want to emphasize the simple physical truth of things, the absolute primacy of the material life, rather than the spiritual or the afterlife.”
 [The New York Times interview, 2000]

 Philip Pullman endorsed Neil Gaiman’s Coraline, as did celebrity atheist and author Terry Pratchett.
 Oddly, the author’s third endorsement, though an indirect and conscripted quote from the celebrated Catholic Christian apologist, comes from G.K.
-Chesterton, whom, in his observation about dragons being beaten, may ironically have been referring to the very traffickers of atheism whom Gaiman enlisted to praise his book.
+Chesterton, whose observation about dragons being beaten, may ironically have been referring to the very traffickers of atheism Gaiman enlisted to praise his book.

 I have noted before that some authors, such as Pratchett and Pullman, intentionally contest Christian faith through their work, while others, such as Kathryn Lasky of The Capture, or Roderick Gordon and Brian Williams of Tunnels, apply an alternative approach, intentional or not.
 The former humanists make no apology for their propagation of material humanist philosophy and criticism of the Christian faith; the latter unimaginatively dress their antagonists in the garb of Christian religion gone bad, (Is it bad in any form?) or some denomination of it, which could be interpreted as thinly veiled attacks.